ShikharJ/PyCon-India-2017-SymEngine-Talk/README.md

     make

 The talk will be compiled into talk.pdf.
+It can be directly viewed in the main repository.